 Our client has a built-in Smart DNS service alongside our VPN service.
 If you ever want to enjoy more content variety, you can always use the Smart DNS to unblock over 300 websites from countries like the UK, The US, Canada, Australia, Poland, Switzerland, France, Germany, Sweden.

-You don’t have to make a commitment right away – you can test-drive our VPN service for free for 24 hours first to see if it meets all your needs.
+You don’t have to make a commitment right away – you can test-drive our VPN service for free first to see if it meets all your needs.
 You get to enjoy all our features, and you don’t have to provide us with any credit card details.

 And that’s not all.
 Once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee if something doesn’t work as advertised.